ExpressionEngine/ExpressionEngine-User-Guide/source/getting_started/index.rst

 ****************

-At this point, you might notice that our site's homepage (`<http://example.com>`_) is showing the same content as our Blog page (`<http://example.com/blog>`_).
+At this point, you might notice that our site's homepage (`<http://example.com>`_) is showing the same content as our News page (`<http://example.com/news>`_).
 The reason for this is
 simple: Every site has a default Template Group which gets shown as the homepage when no Template Group is specified in the URL.
-And since we've only created one Template Group, "blog", that's automatically our site's default, too.
+And since we've only created one Template Group, "news", that's automatically our site's default, too.

 Let's rectify this by creating another Template Group, and making it the new default.